Primary tabs

 Open Positions:

-HPC Systems Administrator
+Sr. HPC System Administrator

-The University of Chicago is seeking a highly qualified HPC System Administrator to join the system and operation team that builds and manages RCC HPC systems and facility operations.
+The University of Chicago is seeking a highly qualified Senior HPC System Administrator to join the system and operation team that builds and manages RCC HPC systems and facility operations.
 The individual in this position will be involved in the procurement and management of HPC hardware and software.

 Job seekers in need of a reasonable accommodation to complete the application process should call 773-834-1841 or email talentacquisition@uchicago.edu with their request.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
-For additional information please see the University's Notice of Nondiscrimination.
+For additional information, please see the University's Notice of Nondiscrimination.